pmanzoni/phdunimed/building_image.md

 $ docker container diff <container ID>
 ```

 for the container you just created.
-You should see a list of all the files that were added to or changed in the container when you installed figlet.
+You should see a list of all the files that were **added** (A) to or **changed** (C ) in the container when you installed figlet.
 Docker keeps track of all of this information for us.
 This is part of the layer concept we will explore in a few minutes.

 Now, to create an image we need to “commit” this container.
 Commit creates an image locally on the system running the Docker engine.
 Run the following command, using the container ID you retrieved, in order to commit the container and create an image out of it.